sanmiakintayo/Family-and-Domestic-Violence-in-New-YorK-City-2017-2020-Analysis/README.md

 -	Data analyses were done with Excel,  PowerBI, SQL
 -	Data visualisation and report done with PowerBI
 ### Key Performance Indicators (KPIs)
-- Total Sales: Dtermined the overall sales amount for the period was determined.
+- Total Sales: The overall sales amount for the period was determined.
 - Total Profit: The overall profit generated was evaluated.
-- Sales Growth Rate: Growth rate of sales year-over-year and month-over-month were calculated.
+- Sales Growth Rate: Sales growth rate year-over-year and month-over-month were calculated.
 - Profit Margin: Profit margin for products and categories were determined.
 - Top Products by Sales Volume: Top products based on sales volume were identified.
 - Sales by Category: Sales performance across different product categories were measured.